-What happened: Nowadays this hedonistic festival-within-a-festival is as essential as the Pyramid Stage: no longer a cult favourite for those in the know, but a multiverse that’s part art installation — last year the theme was ‘JUNKSTAPOSITION’, its junkyard aesthetic peppered with messages both reassuring (“Let there be good in every day”) and urgent (“WAKE UP CHANGE IS NEEDED”) – and part mega-mash central.
+What happened: Nowadays this hedonistic festival-within-a-festival is as essential as the Pyramid Stage: no longer a cult favourite for those in the know, but a multiverse that’s part art installation — in 2019 the theme was ‘JUNKSTAPOSITION’, its junkyard aesthetic peppered with messages both reassuring (“Let there be good in every day”) and urgent (“WAKE UP CHANGE IS NEEDED”) – and part mega-mash central.
 Shangri-La replaced Lost Vagueness, a pastiche of the Las Vegas strip, and has become such a destination that, in Glasto’s absence this year, its creators have produced a really quite convincing virtual reality version to satiate punters.
 The good thing about that is that you still get to party and the VR goggles catch your tears.

 What it meant for Glastonbury: Glasto is forever pushing forward: many mourned Lost Vagueness, but the Eavises never stand still.
 JB

 31Leonard Cohen’s ‘Hallelujah’ moment (2008)

 What happened: The late singer/songwriter legend finally made it to Worthy Farm in 2008, putting in what many regard as the best performance ever seen at Glastonbury.
 Cohen’s refusal to grant the BBC access to film his set has surely heightened the show’s mythical status, too.